 By having a will in place when you pass away, you can detail how you want your affairs and assets to be handled.
-To ensure your will is valid, you’ll need to crate a meticulous plan for how your possessions will be distributed once you pass.
+To ensure your will is valid, you’ll need to create a meticulous plan for how your possessions will be distributed once you pass.
 The sheer volume of possessions and assets you’ve accumulated during your life might make this seem rather daunting.
 Lucky for you, there are a number of websites that can help you get your will in order.
-Even if at the end of this you still have questions, perhaps you should contact a financial advisor.
+A financial advisor could help you create an estate plan for your needs and goals.
+Let’s break down how and where to create a will online.

 What Is a Will?